 - Find out how I train a so called “stubborn” dog in competitive dog sports

 - Follow along with us on our travels with the dogs – van, tent and camper camping!

 - Learn how I manage my “difficult” dogs on trips

 - Keep my reactive dog safe and happy at home and in public

 - Find out about training and dog health related activities that I use to keep my dogs as healthy as possible, especially the large breeds.

 - Learn about eco-friendly dog stuff (good for nature and the home environment) that you can do at home and in your own DIYs

-It’s also about how I am able to stay at home with my dogs and how we are able to do many activities even though my dogs are considered “stubborn” or “less intelligent breeds”.
+- How I am able to stay at home with my dogs, save money with DIYs and how we are able to do many activities even though my dogs are considered “stubborn” or “less intelligent breeds”, and reactive.

 Please join us on our WOOFAL MEDIA